• Latest

 However, there are also dangers associated with the flow state.

 People are less likely to notice warning signs that they’re about to enter a dangerous or harmful situation when in a flow state.
-They may not realize that they’re not fully aware of their surroundings or their own mental and physical health.
+They may not realize they’re not fully aware of their surroundings or mental and physical health.

 1. Make Sure You Have Enough Rest: Flow state requires intense concentration and can lead to exhaustion if you don’t get adequate rest.
 Make sure you schedule regular breaks so you can recharge your batteries.